Accurate Recycling Labels

 CalRecycle hosted an informational session on February 13, 2024.

-CalRecycle will hold a formal public meeting this spring to present the draft findings of the preliminary report to the public and to solicit feedback on the draft preliminary study findings.
-This workshop will include:
+CalRecycle will announce a public meeting to present the draft findings of the preliminary report to the public and to solicit feedback on the draft preliminary study findings.
+This meeting will include:

 • A statutory overview